 Be transparent with patients about prices.

 One of the biggest reasons patients don’t pay medical bills?
 Medical expenses can be hard to budget for.
 To lower the chances your patients will end up with large medical costs they can’t afford, be as upfront as possible about procedure costs.
 Check your patients’ coverage before the consultation and factor costs into the discussion.
 Remind patients who are on high-deductible plans that they will likely be paying out-of-pocket.

 Purchase a billing management software system.

-Medical billing software can streamline your patient collections process by tracking past due bills, automating late fees, and identifying patients who are behind.
+Software can streamline your patient collections process in medical billing by tracking past dues, automating late fees, and identifying patients who are behind.
 Although purchasing billing software come with a price tag, it could save you a significant amount on internal billing resources and boost your payment collections rate.

 Collect payments via your patient portal.

 If you want patients to pay your bills, you need to make the process as easy and accessible as possible.
 Allowing patients to pay online with a credit card can do just that.
 You’ll also save on the resources required to mail a paper bill, and you can collect payments faster.
 Plus, promoting online bill pay could get more patients using your patient portal, and help satisfy meaningful use.